 While it is nice to go out to restaurants, it is also great to cook lunch or dinner for yourself.
 I tend to feel really heavy and lethargic eating out too much, so I really value having a kitchen to make myself a meal at home.
 On a trip to Italy, I found some vegan potato gnocchi at the grocery store and cooked it up with some pasta sauce!
 It was a nice change of pace and made me feel energized and light.

 8. Use a delivery app to order in

 I am sure we could have handled finding food a bit better, but we actually really did enjoy ordering food into the hotel!
-We could read all the options in English, had tons of restaurants and cuisines to choose from, and could enjoy the food from the comfort of our hotel room.
-10/10 would do again — I don’t care how antisocial it is. 🤷♀️
+We could read all the options in English on our phone, had tons of restaurants and cuisines to choose from, and could enjoy the food from the comfort of our hotel room.
+10/10 would do again — I don’t care how antisocial it is 🤷♀️

 9. Carry snacks!!!

-This is an obvious suggestion, but pack up some snacks.
-If worst comes to worst, you won’t be a hangry human in search for food.
+This is an obvious suggestion, but pack up some snacks so you won’t get hangry.

 On a recent trip to Mallorca, we took a bus out to a village for a hiking excursion.
 While the main city has several restaurants with vegan options, we knew it would be more difficult to find food in the remote village.
-We went to a grocery store prior and loaded up on nuts, dried fruits, apples, and water to push us through the day until we got back home for dinner.
+We went to a grocery store prior to the day trip and loaded up on nuts, dried fruits, apples, and water to get us through the day until we got back home for dinner.